703: Deathstalker and the Warriors from Hell

 Bottle rockets are a type of firework, a very small skyrocket that is attached to a long, thin stick.
 The stick can be poked into the ground, or, as the name implies, an empty bottle.
 Illegal in many U.S. states and all of Canada, bottle rockets are nonetheless cheap and easy to get.

-It’s kind of like Waterworld, where the smokers attacked the thing, only this holds together better.
+It’s kinda like Waterworld, when the Smokers attacked the thing, only this holds together better.

 We really need to find Barabbas; could you help us find Barabbas?